Writing Across Disciplines

 An introduction to the art of film.
 Each week we’ll take an element of film form (editing, cinematography, sound, and so on) and ask how filmmakers work with this element to produce effects.
 Most weeks we’ll also screen a whole film and discuss it in light of the week’s focus.
 Films screened will include masterworks of the silent era, foreign films, Hollywood studio-era classics, and more recent cinema.
 This course has no prerequisites and welcomes first year students.
 Offered as ENGL 367 and ENGL 467.

-Topics in Film – FILM GENRES
+Topics in Film – HISTORY OF FILM: FIRST 100 YRS

 ENGL 368 / 368C